Nthabi9/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates they file type named iamafile.The iamafile will be found in the /tmp directory
+Create a symbolic link to /bin/ls named _ls_ in the current working directory